Ray Boynton: Legacy

-Boynton on mural painting
+Commentary on mural painting

 "Mural painting, as it has been carried on for a long time and as it is practiced generally today, has ceased to have any vital relation to the wall or to architecture in general, largely, I think, because so little of it is done on the wall.
 Being done always in the seclusion of the studio, it has lost the intuition of the wall and its discipline of scale and color.
 This discipline of the wall creating in place and within the proper limitations of materials and method is perhaps the most vital single factor in great mural design.
 Without these real limitations it has become simply the large easel picture pasted on the wall, generally a bit stilted and mannered and self-conscious, or else with limitations imposed on it that are so arbitrary and foreign that they are meaningless.

 The shallow worship of sunlight in landscape, the doctrinaire ideas of ‘true’ color that deny the validity of the earth colors with their somber magnificence of reds and browns, the banal tricks of oil painting, have left us stammering before the wall, repeating shopworn theatrical commonplaces, making empty gestures for design, helpless with gold, not knowing the difference between enrichment and display, without even the language of a design that has monumental dignity of the authority of true decoration.
 If any true monumental style is ever evolved in this country it will have to be evolved on the wall, as it has been in every other instance."